ZacBlanco/hwx-tutorials/2-3/tutorials/real-time-event-processing-with-hadoop/realtime-event-processing-section-3.md

 ## Overview

-In this tutorial, we will build a solution to ingest real time streaming data into HBase and HDFS.
+In this portion of the tutorial, we will build a solution to ingest real time streaming data into HBase and HDFS.

-In previous tutorial we have explored generating and processing streaming data with [Apache Kafka](http://hortonworks.com/hadoop-tutorial/simulating-transporting-realtime-events-stream-apache-kafka/)and [Apache Storm](http://hortonworks.com/hadoop-tutorial/ingesting-processing-real-time-events-apache-storm/).
+In previous section we have explored generating and processing streaming data with [Apache Kafka](http://hortonworks.com/hadoop-tutorial/simulating-transporting-realtime-events-stream-apache-kafka/) and [Apache Storm](http://hortonworks.com/hadoop-tutorial/ingesting-processing-real-time-events-apache-storm/).
 In this tutorial we will create HDFS Bolt & HBase Bolt to read the streaming data from the Kafka Spout and persist in Hive & HBase tables.

 ### About HBase